Eddie Doucette

-Eddie is known for coining the term "skyhook" when Kareem Abdul-Jabbar shot the ball on May 10, 1974 at Boston Garden in Game 6 of the NBA Finals between the Bucks and Celtics.
+Eddie is known for coining the term "skyhook" when Kareem Abdul-Jabbar shot the ball on May 10, 1974, at Boston Garden in Game 6 of the NBA Finals between the Bucks and Celtics.
 He also gave a signature call of "Bango!" whenever a Bucks player would make a long-distance shot.
 Doucette's "Bango" call was also used by his successor, Ted Davis, and is also the name of the Bucks' mascot.

-The Naismith Memorial Basketball Hall of Fame has announced that Doucette will receive the Curt Gowdy Media Award in the Electronic Media category during the 2013 Hall of Fame induction ceremony in September.
+Doucette received the Curt Gowdy Media Award in the Electronic Media category from the Naismith Memorial Basketball Hall of Fame in 2013.
 He was inducted into the Wisconsin Broadcasters Association Hall of Fame in 2011.